The Venice Carnival

 Today the tradition of annual Venetian Carnival continues with a new theme and program of events announced every year.
 Venetians and several million tourists enjoy masquerades, lavish parties, music, food and a unique atmosphere of celebration.

-Please click the link to see my other related post in the “Venice Carnival” category: HERE
+My other related post in the “Venice Carnival” category

 The Venice Carnival The Venice Carnival The Venice Carnival